9 powerful stories about climate change

 But we still face the barriers of misinformation, apathy, climate denial, and slow-moving responses.
 As the effects of climate change begin to be felt, engaging science communication has literally become a matter of life or death.
 When we tell climate change stories, we need to reach people on an intellectual and emotional level, using all the digital storytelling tricks at our disposal.

-In this piece, we celebrate some of the best climate change stories on the web.
+In the examples below, we celebrate some of the best climate change stories on the web.
 We look at what makes them work, and how you can tell stories about our changing climate that will make a difference.

-What do the BBC, Tripadvisor, and Nature have in common?
+What do the BBC and Tripadvisor have in common?

 Sign up now.